What is sports medicine?

 The ICCSP program is a postgraduate certification program with a combination of distance learning (eLS) and two weekend seminars (hand-on modules).
 The faculty for the seminars consists of internationally prominent sports chiropractors with extensive experience in treating athletes at international sporting events.

-A master’s degree in sports medicine is a natural fit for chiropractic physicians and other health care professionals who desire a specialty practice working with athletes.
-A sports medicine degree can open up opportunities to work with various sports teams (high school, collegiate and professional) and in sports-related facilities.
-In addition, this degree provides appropriate credentials for teaching in higher education settings.
+A master’s degree in sports medicine is a for health care professionals who desire a specialty practice working with athletes and active persons, or to those wishing to build upon their knowledge base to better provide care for their active patients.
+A sports medicine degree can provide opportunities to work in various sport related settings, including teams (high school, collegiate and professional) and in sports-related facilities.